kenatiod/MUT/Understanding Machine Understanding.md

 The quest to develop Artificial Intelligence systems with genuine understanding capabilities, as explored throughout this book, raises profound questions about the nature of understanding itself.
 What does it mean to understand something, and how does understanding differ from mere knowledge or information processing?
 What are the cognitive mechanisms and processes that enable understanding, and how can one evaluate whether a system, whether human or artificial, has achieved genuine understanding?

 These questions fall within the domain of epistemology, the branch of philosophy concerned with the nature, sources, and limits of knowledge.
 In this appendix, readers will delve into the epistemology of understanding, exploring philosophical perspectives on the nature of understanding, its relationship to knowledge and other epistemic states, and its role in cognition and intelligence.
-Key debates and theories in the field, will be examined and their implications considered for the development and evaluation of AI systems with understanding capabilities.
+Notable debates and theories in the field, will be examined and their implications considered for the development and evaluation of AI systems with understanding capabilities.
 By engaging with these deep philosophical questions, light will be shed on the conceptual foundations of the Multifaceted Understanding Test Tool framework presented in this book, and the approach will be situated within the broader landscape of epistemological inquiry.
 ### A4.2 -- Understanding as an Epistemic State

 At the heart of the epistemology of understanding is the question of what understanding is and how it differs from other epistemic states like knowledge, belief, and justification.
 Traditionally, epistemologists have focused primarily on propositional knowledge - justified true belief - as the central epistemic state of interest (Ichikawa & Steup, 2018).
 According to this view, an agent knows a proposition p if and only if: